Fibaro Home Center 3 Lite

-We are going to add different devices to see how this should be done and whether it works at all.
+We are going to add several devices to see how this is done and whether it works at all.
 In addition to a Fibaro product, we also add a few other brands.

-We start with the Fibaro Walli Dimmer.
-This is a smart wall switch with which you can turn a dumb lamp on/off and dim it.
+We start with a device from Fibaro itself, the Walli Dimmer.
+With this dimmer you can make a stupid lamp smart.
 It also measures the energy of the connected lamps.
 This system replaces your existing switch and can therefore be installed invisibly.
 The installation is also not very complicated, it is a matter of removing the old one and connecting the new one.
 You can view an extensive review of this dimmer via this link.

 Add Fibaro Walli Dimmer:

-To add a device we go to the configuration (radar icon) section and click on "devices" there.
+To add a device, go to the configuration (radar icon) section and click on "devices".
 Then click on the blue plus in the top corner and click on Z-Wave.

-What you are going to do by pressing the "start adding" button is to put the HC3 in learning mode.
-He prepares himself to pick up this signal.
-We have to do the same on the device itself (the Walli).
-In this way they can find each other.
+What you will now do by pressing the "start adding" button is that you put the HC3 in learning mode.
+He's getting ready to pick up this signal.
+We must also do the same on the device itself (the Walli).
+This way they can find each other.

 Always keep the HC3 close to the device to be added.
-The fact is that the signal is not as strong (due to security) than it will eventually be.
+The fact is that the signal is not as strong (because of security) than it will be in the end.

-Before we actually press the button in the HC3, we first provide the Walli with power.
-Well, is not entirely true because we have to connect it first.
-A diagram is included how to do this.
+Before we actually press the button in the HC3, we first supply the Walli with power.
+A diagram is included on how to do this.
 You can connect it with 2 wires and 3 wires (with and without ZERO).
 When you're done, screw everything back on and provide the whole with power again.

-The Walli will first calibrate the connected lamp to ensure that it works properly.
+The Walli will first do a calibration of the connected lamp to ensure that it works properly.
 The LED on the front will change color and the lamp will flash.
-If this is successful, the LED on the switch will glow green.
+If successful, the LED on the switch will glow green.

-Now we can press the "start adding" button in the HC3.
-To start adding on the Walli, we press the switch 3x.
-You see the LED start flashing yellow and I see all additions starting in the console of the HC3.
+Now we can press the "start adding" button in the HC3 Lite.
+To start adding on the Walli we press the switch 3x.
+You will see the LED start flashing yellow and I see all additions starting in the console of the hub.

 After a few seconds I get a message that the add was successful and on the switch I see the LED light up green.
-As expected, as it should be.
+As expected, completely as it should be.
 The nice thing that this is a product of Fibaro itself is that all configuration options are available.
 So you don't have to look in the manual for this.

-We can now give the lamp a name and place it in a room so that we can easily find it again.
+We can now give the lamp a name and put it in a room so that we can easily find it again.